 For a UE not operating in SNPN access operation mode, the signalled URSP may be modified by the procedures defined in annex D of 3GPP TS 24.501 [11] and shall be stored until USIM is removed.
 The URSP can only be used if the SUPI from the USIM matches the SUPI stored in the non-volatile memory of the ME.
 If the SUPI from the USIM does not match the SUPI stored in the non-volatile memory of the ME, the UE shall delete the URSP.

-For a UE operating in SNPN access operation mode, the signalled URSP may be modified by the procedures defined in annex D of 3GPP TS 24.501 [11] and shall be stored until the entry of the "list of subscriber data" with the corresponding SNPN identity is updated or considered as "invalid".
+For a UE operating in SNPN access operation mode and registered to a subscribed SNPN, the subscribed SNPN signalled URSP may be modified by the procedures defined in annex D of 3GPP TS 24.501 [11] and shall be stored until the entry of the "list of subscriber data" with the corresponding SNPN identity is updated or considered as "invalid".

+For a UE operating in SNPN access operation mode and registered to a non-subscribed SNPN, the non-subscribed SNPN signalled URSP may be modified by the procedures defined in annex D of 3GPP TS 24.501 [11].

 The UE may re-evaluate the URSP rules, to check if the change of the association of an application to a PDU session is needed, when:

 NOTE 11: The time when the UE performs the re-evaluation is up to UE implementation.
 It is recommended that the UE performs the re-evaluation in a timely manner.